A 49th Parallel Special Issue –

 - ‘Ruin porn’ and representations of urban decay

 Articles should be between 6000-8000 words and adhere to Chicago Manual of Style referencing.
-For full submission guidelines, please see the Submissions page on the 49th Parallel deadline is 30th November 2015.
-Please submit articles and direct any enquiries to firstname.lastname@example.org.
+For full submission guidelines, please see the Submissions page on the 49th Parallel website.The deadline is 30th November 2015.
+Please submit articles and direct any enquiries to email@example.com.

 This Call for Submissions arises out of the conference ‘Money Talks: Inequality and North